-- (1) 'Employer' means a person or entity that is subject to the provisions of this chapter but shall not include the state or any department, agency, or instrumentality of the state; any county; any county or independent school system; any municipal corporation; or any employer which is self-insured for the purposes of this chapter. - (2) 'Employer member of a group self-insurance fund' means any employer who is a member of a fund certified pursuant to Code Section 34-9-153. - (3) 'Self-insured employer' means any employer certified pursuant to Code Section 34-9-127. - (4) 'WBL Coordinator' means a school employee who coordinates and supervises students in work-based learning placements. - (5) 'Work-based learning employer' means an employer who provides work-based learning placements in accordance with this article. - (6) 'Work-based learning placement' or 'placement' means an arrangement between a business or industry partner and a local school system in which students are released for a portion of the school day for structured learning at an employer's job site in either a paid or unpaid position while receiving academic credit.
-Work -learning placements include, but are not limited to, employability skill development, service learning, cooperative education, internship, youth apprenticeship, and clinical experiences. - (7) 'Work-based learning student' means a student age 15 or older in a work-based learning placement for an employer. - (a) A work-based learning employer that has been certified pursuant to this Code section may be eligible for a premium discount under such employer's workers' compensation insurance policy pursuant to Code Section 33-9-40.3. - (b) The State Board of Education shall certify to the State Board of Workers' Compensation that a work-based learning employer meets the following requirements: - (1) Enters into a training agreement with one or more work-based learning students, the student's parent or guardian, and the school's WBL Coordinator; - (2) Develops, in conjunction with the school's WBL Coordinator, a detailed training plan for the work-based learning student that focuses on development of technical skills and employability skills; - (3) Assigns a mentor to the work-based learning student and assist in monitoring the progress of such student; - (4) Provides workers' compensation insurance coverage for the work-based learning student: - (5) Complies with all federal, state, and local laws and regulations regarding the employment of students; and - (6) Complies with the rules and regulations of the State Board of Education.
+(1) 'Employer' means a person or entity that is subject to the provisions of this chapter but shall not include the state or any department, agency, or instrumentality of the state; any county; any county or independent school system; any municipal corporation; or any employer which is self-insured for the purposes of this chapter.

+(2) 'Employer member of a group self-insurance fund' means any employer who is a member of a fund certified pursuant to Code Section 34-9-153.

+(3) 'Self-insured employer' means any employer certified pursuant to Code Section 34-9-127.

+(4) 'WBL Coordinator' means a school employee who coordinates and supervises students in work based learning placements.

+(5) 'Work based learning employer' means an employer who provides work based learning placements in accordance with this article.

+(6) 'Work based learning placement' or 'placement' means an arrangement between a business or industry partner and a local school system in which students are released for a portion of the school day for structured learning at an employer's job site in either a paid or unpaid position while receiving academic credit.
+Work based learning placements include, but are not limited to, employability skill development, service learning, cooperative education, internship, youth apprenticeship, and clinical experiences.

+(7) 'Work based learning student' means a student age 16 or older in a work based learning placement for an employer.

+(a) A work based learning employer that has been certified pursuant to this Code section may be eligible for a premium discount under such employer's workers' compensation insurance policy pursuant to Code Section 33-9-40.3.

+(b) The State Board of Education shall certify to the State Board of Workers'

+Compensation that a work based learning employer meets the following requirements:

+(1) Enters into a training agreement with one or more work based learning students, the student's parent or guardian, and the school's WBL Coordinator;

+(2) Develops, in conjunction with the school's WBL Coordinator, a detailed training plan for the work based learning student that focuses on development of technical skills and employability skills;

+(3) Assigns a mentor to the work based learning student and assist in monitoring the progress of such student;

+(4) Provides workers' compensation insurance coverage for the work based learning student;

-A self-insured employer or an employer member of a group self-insurance fund that provides work based learning placements for one or more work based learning students substantially in accordance with Code Section 34-9-431 and that complies with all other provisions of this article required of employers in order to qualify for insurance premium discounts may be certified by the State Board of Education to the State Board of Workers' Compensation as a work based learning employer in compliance with this article."
+(5) Complies with all federal, state, and local laws and regulations regarding the employment of students; and accordance with Code Section 34-9-431 and that complies with all other provisions of this article required of employers in order to qualify for insurance premium discounts may be certified by the State Board of Education to the State Board of Workers' Compensation as a work based learning employer in compliance with this article."